collective/plone.contentratings/plone/contentratings/README.txt

 defined globally by creating one with an identical name.
-However, there is no guarantee that the names of globally defined are related to their titles, so it's not always obvious how to do this, nor is doing this recommended.
+However, there is no guarantee that the names of globally defined are related to their titles, so it's not always obvious how to do this, nor is aldoing this recommended.
 You may end up with two categories with the same title , differentiated only by their order, which is likely to lead to confusion when assigning categories.